 The risks associated with a particular Series of Covered Bonds may change over time.
 Prospective investors should seek advice from a professional financial and/or legal adviser in order to understand the risks associated with a particular Series of Covered Bonds.

-I. Risks related to the market in which KBC Bank Group operates
+I. Risks related to the market in which the Group operates

-(1) Economic and market conditions may pose significant challenges for KBC Bank Group and may adversely affect the results
+(1) Economic and market conditions may pose significant challenges for the Group and may adversely affect its results